markround/tiller/README-zookeeper.md

 If you omit the other parameters (`timeout`,`templates` and so on), they will default to the values shown above.
 These will be explained in the next section.

 # Paths
-As Zookeeper is a hierarchical store, it's "nodes" can be thought of as directories in a filesystem.
+As Zookeeper is a hierarchical store, its "nodes" can be thought of as directories in a filesystem.
 The default expected structure (reflected by the defaults shown above) is as follows, using MongoDB configuration as an example again :

  	   /tiller
  	    ├── globals